 The difference between a $1,000 minimum fee and a provider with no minimums on total asset growth is 192%

-Historically, annual inflation in the US hovers around 2%.
+Historically, annual inflation in the US hovers around 2%, though that has certainly fluctuated in recent years.
 Which means your $1,000 from this year will only buy $980 worth of goods next year.
 And $960.40 worth of goods the year after that.

 On the other hand, the average annual return for mutual funds is about 9.5%.
 Which means your $1,000, invested, can buy $1,075 worth of tomorrow’s goods once you account for inflation.